kyleiwaniec/w205Project/README.md

 pull the repo, then run:
 ```
 cd /data/w205Project
-git checkout testall # this will change to master when we're ready
+git checkout dev # this will change to master when we're ready
-git pull origin testall
+git pull origin dev
 . provision/bootstrap.sh
 ```